Jimmy Webb: Solo artist, 1993–present

+In 2024, Webb's song "MacArthur Park" by both Donna Summer and Richard Harris was included in the Beetlejuice Beetlejuice soundtrack.

 Emotional content of songs

-Whilst some of Webb's songs are happy, such as "Up, Up and Away", he has said that "The territory I tend to inhabit is that sort of 'crushed lonely hearts' thing.
+While some of Webb's songs are happy, such as "Up, Up and Away", he has said that "The territory I tend to inhabit is that sort of 'crushed lonely hearts' thing.
 The first part of a relationship is usually that white-hot centre when all the happy songs come.
 When that's gone it can be devastating, and that's when the sorrowful songs come."

 Personal life

+In 1967 Webb wrote "MacArthur Park"; the inspiration for the song was his relationship and breakup with Susie Horton.
+The breakup was also the primary influence for his 1965 composition "By the Time I Get to Phoenix".